tayrone/tayrone/README.md

 📈 I am a Data Engineer with a Bachelor degree in Computer Engineering and a Master's degree in Bioinformatics.

-🏥 I currently work at the Oncoclinicas Group, the greatest healthcare institution for cancer treatment in latin america.
+🏥 I currently work at the Oncoclinicas Group, the greatest healthcare institution for cancer treatment in Latin America.

 👨‍💻 I mostly program in Python.
 I am also proficient in SQL, R and Shell Scripting. <br/>